The Prior is available to be the celebrant for the ceremonies of lay Buddhist life.

 Funerals and memorials

 It is possible to have a Buddhist funeral.
 The funeral ceremonies generally start with a private ceremony, where the person’s body is made ready and placed in the coffin, usually with only immediate family present.
-Then follows the public funeral, where the deceased is placed on the altar as recognition that this person too is Buddha.
+Then follows the public funeral, where the deceased is recognised as a Buddha.
 Scriptures are recited and the mourners are invited to offer incense.
 Finally, there is the committal, where we say farewell to the deceased.

 Memorials are quite simple ceremonies by which we can mark someone’s passing or the anniversary of their death.
 A picture of the deceased and some of their favourite food and drink are placed on the altar.
 The merits of the ceremony are offered to the deceased.